THE BATTLE OF ALGIERS

 There is an irony when Mathieu has to defend himself from charges of fascism given that he fought for the Resistance against the Nazis.

-Although the French seem to win the Battle of Algiers, a brief coda shows a mass uprising a couple of years later, suggesting that in the end France lost the Algerian War.
+Although the French seem to win the Battle of Algiers, a brief coda shows a mass uprising a couple of years later, so that in the end France lost the Algerian War.
 Algeria gained independence in 1962.

 This is an extraordinary film and achievement.